2026-05-22 · claude-opus-4-6

 - Should v2 be enhanced to also reset the timestamp fields before setting

 ready_to_display = true?
-This would address the stale data issue while preserving Michael's preferred architecture. - Is there a race condition concern with v1 where a reader could see
+This would address the stale data issue while preserving Michael's preferred architecture.

-status = connectingwith stale data from other fields ifready_to_displayis not checked? - The thread appears to be converging toward v1's approach (or a hybrid) but no final consensus or commit has occurred.
+- The thread appears to be converging toward v1's approach (or a hybrid) but no final consensus or commit has occurred.